 Since 1863, 29 sculptures have been installed across Central Park’s 843-acres.
 Of that number, 22 are dedicated to men, two are inspired by fictional female characters and one is meant to be climbed on.
 Located on 76th Street and 5th Avenue by the north side of Central Park’s Conservatory Water, sculptor Jose de Creeft’s bronze depiction of Alice in Wonderland has served as stomping grounds for kids ever since it was constructed in 1959.

-Today, it’s become a beloved fixture of the park, but the sculpture’s origins can be traced back to Long Island City’s Modern Art Foundry, where it was cast.
+Today, it’s become a beloved fixture of the park, but the sculpture’s origins can be traced back to Astoria’s Modern Art Foundry, where it was cast.
 Located in the former carriage house of the famous Steinway Mansion, the Foundry is a mecca for sculptors where artistic visions become realized in metal.
 The roots of some of the city’s most recognized works can be found here, and we’re holding a behind-the-scenes tour of the space to shed light on the artist fabrication processes that go on inside.

 Image via Wikimedia: Patrice78500

 Over the years, many projects have been brought to life at The Modern Art Foundry, but Alice in Wonderland holds distinction as “one of the most cherished sculptures” in Central Park.
 It was commissioned by philanthropist George Delacorte as a tribute to his late wife Margarita, whose favorite author was Lewis Carroll; she would read his whimsical book, “Alice’s Adventures in Wonderland,” to her children.